mvolkmann/blog/src/hyperscript.md

 {% aTargetBlank "https://en.wikipedia.org/wiki/HyperTalk", "HyperTalk" %}
 language which was used in Apple's
 {% aTargetBlank "https://en.wikipedia.org/wiki/HyperCard", "HyperCard" %}.
+From Wikipedia, HyperCard "is among the first successful hypermedia systems predating the World Wide Web."

 Like HyperTalk, \_hyperscript uses an English-like syntax.
 It emphasizes readability, but may feel more difficult write at first because the syntax is quite different from typical programming languages.